LHerskind/solhint/docs/rules/naming/private-func-leading-underscore.md

 ![Default Severity Badge warn](https://img.shields.io/badge/Default%20Severity-warn-yellow)

 ## Description
-Private and internal function names must start with a single underscore, unless they are in a library.
+Private and internal function names must start with a single underscore, unless they are in a library or free.

 ## Options
 This rule accepts an array of options: